eleanorbucke21/PP4/README.md

 ## <strong>Credits</strong>
 ### <u>Content</u>
+- [startbootstrap.com Clean Blog](https://startbootstrap.com/theme/clean-blog) A bootstrap blog template used for CSS.
-- [Clean Blog](https://startbootstrap.com/theme/clean-blog) A bootstrap blog template used for CSS.
+- [Clean Blog Github repository](https://github.com/StartBootstrap/startbootstrap-clean-blog) A bootstrap blog template used for CSS.
 - [Cloudinary](https://cloudinary.com/) Online library.
 Cloudinary provides an enterprise-grade, media experience platform for all rich media types.
 Using AI, automation, and advanced image and video processing capabilities, we remove the hassle of manual digital media requirements and provide a clear path for companies to deliver amazing visuals at scale.
 - [Balsamiq](https://balsamiq.com/) used to create the wireframes.
 - [Pexels](https://www.pexels.com/) Online free images.
 These were used throughout the website.